Eurasian Steppe: Mongolian-Manchurian Steppe

 The Mongolian-Manchurian grassland in the Khövsgöl Province, Mongolia.

 Grass steppe in the Khövsgöl Province, Mongolia.

 Daursky Nature Reserve in the southern part of the Zabaykalsky Krai in Siberia, Russia, close to the border with Mongolia.

 The Mongolian-Manchurian grassland in Inner Mongolia, China.

 Fauna

-Big mammals of the Eurasian steppe were the Przewalski's horse, the saiga antelope, the Mongolian gazelle, the goitered gazelle, the wild Bactrian camel and the onager.
+Big mammals of the Eurasian steppe were Przewalski's horse, the saiga antelope, the Mongolian gazelle, the goitered gazelle, the wild Bactrian camel and the onager.
 The gray wolf, corsac fox, Pallas's cat and occasionally the brown bear are predators roaming the steppe.
 Smaller mammal species are the Mongolian gerbil, the little souslik and the bobak marmot.

 Furthermore, the Eurasian steppe is home to a great variety of bird species.
 Threatened bird species living there are for example the imperial eagle, the lesser kestrel, the great bustard, the pale-back pigeon and the white-throated bushchat.